Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Feel and Clean-Up

-The caramel latte lube can get a little sticky if you leave it for too long.
+The Lovehoney coffee caramel flavored lube can get a little sticky if you leave it for too long.
 I guess that’s due to the sugar-based ingredients.
 However, it lasts fairly well and I didn’t need to keep re-applying it, which I appreciated.

 Hand with caramel latte lube on fingers